 The Greek astronomer Ptolemy included the stars of Canes Venatici in the constellation Ursa Major as informes (unformed), but the constellation was not introduced until 1687, when the Polish astronomer Johannes Hevelius created it from the faint stars located under the bear’s tail.

-Canes Venatici contains the famous stars Cor Caroli and La Superba as well as a number of interesting deep sky objects, among them the globular cluster Messier 3, the famous Whirlpool Galaxy (Messier 51), the Sunflower Galaxy (Messier 63), the spiral galaxy Messier 94, the Whale Galaxy and the Hockey Stick Galaxies (also known as the Crowbar Galaxy).
+Canes Venatici contains the famous stars Cor Caroli and La Superba as well as a number of interesting deep sky objects, among them the globular cluster Messier 3, the famous Whirlpool Galaxy (Messier 51), the Sunflower Galaxy (Messier 63), the spiral galaxies Messier 94 and Messier 106, the Whale Galaxy and the Hockey Stick Galaxies (also known as the Crowbar Galaxy).

 FACTS, LOCATION & MAP